milesj/shapeshifter/README.md

   Not applicable to GraphQL.
 Defaults to false.
 * `--indent` (string) - Defines the indentation characters to use in the generated output.
 Defaults to 2 spaces.
+* `--import` (string) - The import path to a `Schema` class, inserted at the top of every output file.
+Defaults to "shapeshifter".
 * `--format` (string) - The format to output to.
 Accepts "react", "flow", or "typescript".
 Defaults to "react".
 * `--schemas` (bool) - Include schema class exports in the output.
 Defaults to